ReCommenXer/BFTest/README.md

                         TweenSit(CFrame.new(-9531.89453, 7.62317133, -8376.20898))

-                        -- Check proximity to target and attempt to buy boat if (Vector3.new(-9531.89453, 7.62317133, -8376.20898) - humanoidRootPart.Position).Magnitude <= 0.1 then
+                        -- Check proximity to target and attempt to buy boat if (Vector3.new(-9531.89453, 7.62317133, -8376.20898) - humanoidRootPart.Position).Magnitude <= 5 then
                             game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("BuyBoat", _G.SelectBoat)
                         end
                     until boats:FindFirstChild(_G.SelectBoat) or not _G.Auto_Walk_Bost
                 else
-                    -- If a boat owned by the player exists TweenSit(ownedBoat.VehicleSea.CFrame)
+                    -- If a boat owned by the player exists if ownedBoat:FindFirstChild("VehicleSeat") then
-                    wait(0.5) -- Small delay to ensure the player reaches the boat -- Simulate pressing "W" to move the boat local virtualInput = game:GetService("VirtualInputManager")
-                    virtualInput:SendKeyEvent(true, "W", false, game)
+                        local boatPosition = ownedBoat.VehicleSeat.CFrame
+                        print("Boat Position:", boatPosition)
+                        local distance = (boatPosition - humanoidRootPart.Position).Magnitude
+                        print("Distance to Boat:", distance)
+                        if distance <= 100 then
+                            print("Calling TweenSit to:", ownedBoat.VehicleSeat.CFrame)
+                            TweenSit(ownedBoat.VehicleSeat.CFrame)
+                        else
+                            print("Boat is too far away")
+                        end
+                    else
+                        print("VehicleSeat not found on the boat")
+                    end
                 end
             end
         end)